 There is also no better training tool for someone just coming in to work with your business that creating SOPs, as it creates a really great foundation and understanding of your business.

 When it is time to actually begin making your SOPs, create a template structure first.
 Not only does this maintain consistency, but they become easier to understand and unifies your brand for your team.

 This is the exact SOP template I use for my own and my clients’ businesses.

 1. Cover Page

 A cover page gives an element of authority, consistency and professionalism to your document and the process it details.
-Include the title, your business logo, original creation date, the date the document was last modified and which version it is (e.g. V2.2).
+Include the title, your business logo, original creation date, the department, owner of the document, tools the user needs to be able to complete the SOP, the date the document was last modified and which version it is (e.g. V2.2).